lps-rocks/Shreddit/README.md

 ## Usage

 After installing the `shreddit` command line utility, the first step is setting up the tool's configuration files.
 Simply typing `shreddit -g` will generate configs.
-After configuring credentials, running the tool with the `shreddit` command will begin the tool's operation.
+After configuring credentials (in the praw.ini), running the tool with the `shreddit` command will begin the tool's operation.

 ### Configuring Credentials